 How Can I Ease the Transition for My Patients When I Retire?

-Sample letter below from The Chiropractic Form and Sample Letter Book.
-For illustrative use only.
+Sample letter from The Chiropractic Form and Sample Letter Book:

 Because of my retirement, I have sold my practice and office at 18 Water Street.
 Dr. Debra Jones, the new owner, will begin seeing patients on October 1.
 To help ensure a smooth transition and to introduce Dr. Jones to my many valued patients and friends, I will be staying on with her until January 1.
 I will not be in the office after that date.

 Two weeks from today, I will begin discussing patient files with Dr. Jones.
 This time-consuming task is for your benefit; I want Dr. Jones to be familiar with your records so she will be fully prepared to treat you from her first day in the office.
 I trust you will notify me if this is not satisfactory.
 I want to assure you that I have the utmost confidence in Dr. Jones, and I hope you will consider allowing her to become your new doctor.

 If you decide to be treated elsewhere, I will be happy to provide your new doctor with copies of the necessary records from your file.
 If that is your preference, please contact my office manager, Ms. Kemp, at (555) 123-4567 so she can arrange proper authorization and transfer.

 I regret that I will not be able to continue to serve you.
 My years here have been filled with many rewarding experiences and memorable patients.
 Please accept my every good wish for your health and happiness.

 Please note: This letter is for illustrative use only.